 Harsher in Hindsight: Any of the interaction between Ganta and Shiro after knowing that Shiro is also known as "The Red Man."
 The revelations regarding the real personality of Shiro in Chapter 55 only makes it worse.

-Narm: The bleeps in the English broadcast tend to make serious conversation absolutely hilarious.
-Rokuro's behavior in episode ten can quickly become this for some as he turns from an apathetic emo to a blood crazed sadistic in a matter of five seconds.
-Watch Episode 6 in the English Dub and try to take the rant Minatsuki has about her mother abandoning her for the flowers seriously.
+Watch Episode 6 in the English Dub and just try to take the rant Minatsuki has about her mother abandoning her for the flowers seriously.

 Paranoia Fuel: A mad bomber/slasher/whatever busts into your third-story classroom through the window and kills everyone in your class except you.
 You wake up injured to the bloody mess left behind as the murderer gloats by showing you your girlfriend's severed head.
 You pass out and wake up in the hospital where you are then arrested for the murders.
 You protest your innocence, but everyone who could corroborate your story is dead, and no one, not even people who have known you your whole life, believes you- you aren't even sure whether or not you believe yourself.
 You're sentenced to death for a crime you didn't commit, and your friends' parents have to be restrained to keep them from beating you to death on the spot, only for your cell phone to drop out of your pocket and reveal a video you know nothing about incriminating you by showing you bragging about the murders to your lawyer.
 The frame-up is so convincing you start to believe you're insane.